 This post may contain affiliate links.
 If you decide to make a purchase through these links, I earn a small commission at no cost to you.
 I do not promote anything I do not believe in or stand behind.

 The reality of my world and God’s world is very different.
-However, the good news is that God wants to enter our reality and change it.
-And He is inviting all of us into His reality to get to know Him more.
+The good news is that God wants to enter our reality and change it.
+Indeed, He is inviting all of us into His reality to get to know Him more.
 Moreover, He is doing that out of love and for His glory.

 He bent down to me and heard my cry Psalm 40:2 (TLV)